chenlianfu/geta/README.md

      stop codon information is used for filling the end of incomplete gene models.

         --homolog_prediction_method <string>    default: all
         Enter a method for gene prediction using homologous proteins.
-The value can be set to exonerate , genewise, gth, or all.
+The value can be set to exonerate, genewise, gth, or all.
 This parameter supports the input of multiple methods, separated by commas.
 If the value was set to all, it indicates all three methods were used.
 The more methods you use, the more computation time you consume, but the better the result will be.
 Of the three methods, exonerate and genewise produced similar accuracy results, but gth showed a significant decrease in sensitivity and a significant increase in specificity.
 The following table shows the accuracy of the prediction results for the Oryza sativa genome using three methods.
 We compared the annotation results of 28736 gene models on NCBI to assess four accuracy metrics: gene level sensitivity, gene level specificity, exon level specificity, and exon level specificity.
-It is obvious that using multiple methods for gene prediction , combining results, and then filtering can result in a closer number of gene models to the actual number of genes and more accurate results.
+It is obvious that using multiple methods for gene prediction, combining results, and then filtering can result in a closer number of gene models to the actual number of genes and more accurate results.
 In addition, this parameter has a higher priority and can override the homolog_prediction parameter value in the parameter configuration file specified by --config.
         Method     Gene_num    gene_sensitivity    gene_specificity    exon_sensitivity    exon_specificity